-- Keep a close watch on children while your barbecue is heating up, being used or cooling down.
+- Keep a close watch on your child while your barbecue is heating up, being used or cooling down.
 Some barbecues can keep their heat for hours.

-- Only use water to put out barbecue and camp fires, and rake ashes so they lose their heat more quickly.
-Embers, coals and ashes can stay hot for up to eight hours after the fire has been buried under dirt or sand.
+- Use only water to put out barbecue and camp fires, and rake ashes so they lose their heat more quickly.
+Embers, coals and ashes can stay hot for up to 8 hours after the fire has been buried under dirt or sand.

-- Supervise children around camp fires, and don’t let children walk around camp sites barefoot.
+- Supervise your child around camp fires, and don’t let your child walk around camp sites barefoot.

 Other outdoor burn hazards

-- Keep children away from exhaust pipes on cars and motor bikes.
+- Keep your child away from exhaust pipes on cars and motor bikes.
 Exhaust pipes are easy to reach and can cause serious burns.